anjopater/Incloud-tracking-api/README.md

   Ensure of to have the folder `data` of mongodb configured
 - Install Node.js with npm

+#### If you want import the data
+- In the folder `challenge/incloud` there is a db file for import.
+Using Studio 3T software import the database.
+This is a JSON format. [how to import](https://studio3t.com/whats-new/how-to-import-and-export-mongodb-data-with-studio-3t/)

 ## Deploy
 - npm install
 - npm run dev